aldenweaver/quantum-learning-notes/learn-quantum-basics.md

       + How to program functions that achieve the desired results
       + How to quantify/describe routines that yield desired results

+## Temperature as a Measurable Resource
++ Temperature is a resource that can be measured

 ## Ideas on Programmatic Functions for Quantum Computing as they relate to resources & routines needed for error mitigation using magnetic formulae derived from understanding magnetic tendency properties
   + Function parameters:
     + Parameters of function include resources required